Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires: Introduction

 where $e$ is the single electron charge, $h$ is the Planck constant and $\Phi_0$ is the superconducting flux quantum.
 This relation, describing the conventional, $2\pi$-periodic Josephson effect, can be understood as the tunneling of Cooper pairs with a net charge $e^\star = 2e$ coupled to photons of energy $hf$ \cite{PhysRevLett.106.217005}.
 This coupling, referred to as the AC Josephson effect, has first been measured in superconducting tunnel junctions \cite{Giaever_1965} and has been shown to persist in metallic weak links \cite{Grimes_1966}, carbon nanotubes \cite{Cleuziou_2007} and semiconductor channels \cite{Doh_2005, Woerkom_2017-PAT}, as well as in high critical temperature superconductors \cite{Chen_1987}.

-In topological Josephson junctions, the effective tunneling charge is the single electron charge, $e^\star = e$, which leads to a factor of two increase in the flux periodicity, giving rise to the so-called $4\pi$-periodic Josephson effect \cite{Fu_2009,Lutchyn_2010,Oreg_2010}.
-Therefore, in this MZM regime, the frequency at a given voltage bias $V$ drops by a factor of two, $f_\textrm{MZM}(V)=f_J(V)/2$, providing a robust signature of the topological phase transition in the superconducting leads.
+In proximitized semiconductor nanowires, an effective superconducting gap with a p-wave symmetry arises due to the breaking of the time-reversal symmetry above a threshold magnetic field \cite{Lutchyn_2010,Oreg_2010, Mourik_2012, Das_2012, Deng_2012, Churchill_2013, Deng_2016, Zhang_2018}.
+When a weak link is formed between two leads, the p-wave component leads to a factor of two increase in the flux periodicity, giving rise to the so-called $4\pi$-periodic Josephson effect \cite{doi:10.1063/1.1789931,Fu_2009}.
+Phenomenologically, this phase periodicity is equivalent to an effective tunneling charge $e^\star = e$ instead of $2e$ in Eq.~(1).
+Therefore, in this MZM regime, the frequency at a given voltage bias $V$ drops by a factor of two, $f_\textrm{MZM}(V)=f_\textrm{J}(V)/2$, providing a robust signature of the topological phase transition in the superconducting leads.
 In real devices however, the finite size of the topological regions \cite{SanJose_2012}, poisoning events \cite{Fu_2009, Lutchyn_2010} and Landau-Zener tunneling to the quasiparticle continuum \cite{Pikulin_2012-Noise} can effectively restore the $2\pi$-periodic, trivial state.
 The latter two parity-mixing effects cause the system to relax to its ground state, effectively constraining the system in the lowest topological energy branch (red solid lines in Fig.~1a).
 Nevertheless, out-of-equilibrium measurements performed at rates faster than these equilibration processes can still capture the $4\pi$-periodic nature of topological junctions \cite{SanJose_2012, Pikulin_2012-Noise, Houzet_2013}.
-In contrast, finite-size effects can be avoided by biasing the junction at voltages large enough to overcome the Majorana hybridization gap $\varepsilon_{M}$ \cite{Pikulin_2012-Noise}.
+In contrast, finite-size effects can be avoided by biasing the junction at voltages large enough to overcome the Majorana hybridization gap $\varepsilon_\textrm{M}$ \cite{Pikulin_2012-Noise}.

-Here, we report the direct observation of a magnetic field-induced halving of the Josephson radiation frequency in InAs nanowire (NW) junctions partially covered with an epitaxially grown aluminium shell \cite{Krogstrup_2015} (Fig.~1d).
-In this system, previous direct transport experiments suggest parity lifetimes above $0.1\,\micro$s \cite{Higginbotham_2015} and hybridization energies $\varepsilon_M \lesssim 1\,\micro$eV for leads longer than $1.5\,\micro$m \cite{Albrecht_2017}.
+Here, we report the direct observation of a magnetic field-induced halving of the Josephson radiation frequency \cite{Deblock_2003} in InAs nanowire (NW) junctions partially covered with an epitaxially grown aluminium shell (Fig.~1d).
+In this system, possessing a hard induced superconducting gap \cite{Krogstrup_2015}, previous direct transport experiments suggest parity lifetimes above $0.1\,\micro$s \cite{Higginbotham_2015} and hybridization energies $\varepsilon_\textrm{M} \lesssim 1\,\micro$eV for leads longer than $1.5\,\micro$m \cite{Albrecht_2016}.
 Thus, a frequency-sensitive measurement in the microwave domain is expected to reveal the $4\pi$-periodic Josephson effect \cite{Rokhinson_2012, Deacon_2017}.